Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

 To go back from $\bmF(\cR \times G)$ to $\bmF(G)$, at least in homology, we need to establish Morita invariance, which plays the role of homological stability in \cite{SW} (see also \cite{RWW}). \begin{introtheorem}[see Theorem~\ref{thm:GUUGVV} and Remark~\ref{rem:DMorita}] Suppose that $G$ is an ample groupoid which is minimal, has comparison, and whose unit space $\Gn$ is locally compact Hausdorff without isolated points.
 Then for all non-empty compact open subspaces $U \subseteq V$ of $\Gn$, the canonical maps $\bmF(G_U^U) \to \bmF(G_V^V)$ and $\bmD(G_U^U) \to \bmD(G_V^V)$ induce isomorphisms in homology in all degrees. \end{introtheorem} Here $G_U^U$ and $G_V^V$ are the restrictions of $G$ to $U$ and $V$, respectively.
 Theorem~\ref{introthm:Morita} implies that the homology of Brin-Higman-Thompson groups $n V_{k,r}$ does not depend on $r$ (see \S~\ref{ss:Examples}), just as in the case of Higman-Thompson groups \cite{SW}.
 Moreover, Theorem~\ref{introthm:Morita} implies that homology of topological full groups and their commutator subgroups is invariant under (Morita) equivalence of groupoids (see Corollary~\ref{cor:Morita} and Remark~\ref{rem:DMorita}).
 Interestingly, the notion of comparison also appears in the classification programme of C*-algebras \cite{Ker,KS,KN,MW}.
 For instance, transformation groupoids of free minimal actions of groups with subexponential growth and elementary amenable groups on the Cantor space have comparison \cite{DZ,KN}.
 Moreover, all purely infinite minimal groupoids have comparison.
 This includes transformation groupoids arising from amenable, minimal actions of many non-amenable groups on the Cantor space \cite{GGKN}.
 At the moment, there is no example of a minimal ample groupoid known which does not have comparison, and there is the conjecture that all transformation groupoids of free minimal group actions on the Cantor space have comparison.
-Our proof of Morita invariance splits naturally into the case of purely infinite minimal groupoids, where no non-zero invariant measures exist, and the case where non-zero invariant measures exist (almost finite minimal groupoids, for instance).
+Our proof of Morita invariance splits naturally into the case of purely infinite minimal groupoids, where no non-zero invariant measures exist, and the case where non-zero invariant measures do exist (almost finite minimal groupoids, for instance).
 The cases covered in \cite{SW} belong to the purely infinite setting.
-No Morita invariance results were known in the setting where non-zero invariant measures exist.
+In the setting where non-zero invariant measures do exist, no Morita invariance results were known and we had to develop new ideas.
 In both cases, we analyse connectivity of certain simplicial complexes constructed out of bisections, following the general criterion for homological stability formulated in \cite{RWW}.